SukiManu/easymap/README.md

 - To paste at your feet:
 /function easymap:paste

-css
-Copy
-Edit

 - To paste at a specific location and dimension:
 /execute positioned <x> <y> <z> in <dimension> run function easymap:paste

-makefile
-Copy
-Edit

 **Example:**
-/execute positioned 420 40 420 in the_end run function easymap:paste
+/execute positioned 420 40 420 in the__end run function easymap:paste

-yaml
-Copy
-Edit

 ---